jcbp/object-templating/README.md

 ### Literal value assignment `">"`

-Use character `">"` for define a literal value on the origin.
+Use character `">"` to define a literal value on the origin.
 This value will be cast to one of the following data types:
 * boolean: if it's equal to true or false
 * array: if it's between brackets